yashbhal/simple-rust/README.md

     cargo -- version
 ```

-- Run any of the programs by entering a programs folder and using the command below in terminal:
+- Run any of the programs by entering a programs folder and using the command below in terminal

 ```bash
     cargo run